rushfive/jekyll-now/_posts/2017-6-29-Intro-to-Hash-Tables.md

 ---

-Now that we better understand how hashing works, we move to the next problem: how do we handle collisions?
+Now that we better understand how hashing works, the next couple of posts will discuss a couple different *collision handling* schemes, along with walk

-As noted earlier, a *collision* happens when a hash function (hash code + compression function) computes the same key for two different objects.
-We try to minimize collisions using methods like the ones discussed in this post, but we'll inevitably run into them given enough inputs.

-There are some clever strategies used to resolve this issue, and that'll be the focus of the next couple of posts.

-- Separate Chaining
-- Open Addressing